DrupalSecurityTeam/drupalpcicompliance/DrupalPCICompliance.md

 ### Distributed Companies

-It’s not common for one company to control the entire end-to-end process of handing a credit card transaction.
+It’s not common for one company to control the entire end-to-end process of handling a credit card transaction.
 Therefore, it’s important to know exactly how these companies distribute the responsibility as well as liability for ensuring this process is secure.

 ### Financial